The Critical Role Played by Forests and Oceans

 10 min read

 The Earth naturally captures more than half of the CO2 released into the atmosphere, with its forests and oceans playing a critical role as carbon sinks.
-However, this role is being compromised by deforestation and ocean acidification – two issues that are squarely on the agenda for climate change negotiations.
+However, this role is being compromised by deforestation and ocean acidification – two issues that are squarely on the agenda for negotiations.

 © BURN GINA - SNOW WHITE PRODUCTIONS - Oceans and forests play a critical role as natural carbon sinks.
 Boreal forests (photo) are particularly effective.